-If you’re considering adding or changing your staff uniforms, it’s important to think about how these changes may affect your brand, your business, your employees, and your customers.
+If you’re considering adding or changing your restaurant staff uniforms, it’s important to think about how these changes may affect your brand, your business, your employees, and your customers.
 Research shows 75 percent of customers prefer employees in uniform, and they can help promote brand awareness and boost employee performance.

-However, you want to make sure your restaurant uniforms are comfortable for your employees, in accordance with all applicable laws and regulations and fit your brand.
+However, you want to make sure your restaurant staff uniforms are comfortable for your employees, in accordance with all applicable laws and regulations and fit your brand.

 Here are 3 essential things to consider: